How Often Should You Change Your Engine Oil?

 So first, let’s talk about how oil breaks down.
 First off, heat is going to be a huge factor.
 As your engine warms up, the oil inside of the engine also gets warm.
 In fact, its not uncommon for your engine oil to reach temperatures of 230 degrees fahrenheit.
 This heat causes the oil to lose its viscosity—the thickness that helps it coat and protect the metal parts inside your engine.
 What was once a thick, protective layer of lubrication turns into a thinner, less effective liquid, leaving those parts more vulnerable to wear.

-But heat isn’t the only culprit here.
+Heat isn’t the only culprit.
 Inside your engine, oil is actually getting sheared by the oil pump gears and other moving parts.
 Think of the oil like a safety barrier, and every time it passes through the pump, it gets sliced and broken down.
 Over time, this shearing action reduces the oil’s ability to protect your engine.
 That’s when you start running into issues with increased wear on engine components, which can lead to some expensive problems down the road.

 So knowing this, why do those maintenance lights pop up on your dash, reminding you that it’s time to change your oil?
 Manufacturers recommend specific oil change intervals because they’ve tested the heck out of their engines and know how long the oil can handle the heat, pressure, and contaminants before it starts losing its effectiveness.
 It’s not just some arbitrary number they pulled out of thin air, despite what your buddy on Facebook says.